 It is not possible to plug in any consumer device.
 Trying to do so might break the phone system and will leave you with a hefty invoice.

 Regarding IT operations, the following policies are of particular relevance:

 If you would like to operate your own, private computer within Jacobs University's network, that is possible without prior registration.
 Though, you are obliged to follow the Requirements for Use of Private Computers in Jacobs University Network.
 In particular, Update all software regularly and Use a virus scanner, and update it regularly!
 This requirement applies to computers with ANY operating system, including Linux and MacOS!

 For a more comprehensive list of policies see Policies.
 There are various laws in Germany relevant for IT operation, see Legal for an overview.
 Please know and follow these policies and laws.
 Not knowing them does not mean they don't apply to you!

 To re-iterate: Use of Peer2Peer software is not acceptable at Jacobs University.
 No BitTorrent, eDonkey, eMule, Kazaa, ...
 See Note of the President banning peer2peer software for a more comprehensive statement.

 The contact details of Jacobs University's data protection officer can be found at Datenschutzbeauftragter (Data Protection Officer).

 The procurement procedure for small computer accessories like network cables is explained at How to obtain computer accessories.
 IT does not sell or lend computer accessories.

-Using this very teamwork system implementing a wiki and blog is a great tool for cooperation and collaboration in your daily work.
+This very teamwork system is implementing a wiki and blog and is a great tool for cooperation and collaboration in your daily work.
 You can also create your personal wiki home space easily.
 Other uses are sketched at Possible Uses of this Site.
 Logging in requires the CampusNet user name and password.